AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 inertialCamera.rotationVelocity: CGFloat = 0
 ```

-You can stop ongoing camera inertia and internal actions with `stop()`.
+You can stop ongoing inertia and internal actions with `stop()`.

 ```swift
 inertialCamera.stop()
 ```

 You can send the camera to a position, scale, or rotation with an animation.
-The animation positions, scales, then rotates the camera in a specific order, depending on whether the camera is zooming in or out.
+The animation positions, rotates, then scales the camera in a specific order, depending on whether the camera is zooming in or out.
 The duration of the animation is set within a specific range, depending on how far the camera has to travel.

 ```swift
 inertialCamera.animateTo(